HISTORY | STORIES | BEYOND BLOG & CREATE PEOPLE |

 Grotto Capri Restaurant, 97 -101 Anzac Parade, Kensington

-![]() ![]() ![]() Giovanni Battista opened the Grotto Restaurant in 1955 and it was a Kensington fixture until it closed in 2011.
-What made it remarkable was the the concrete and chicken wire simulation of Neptune's watery world complete with blue lighting and fish tanks.
+![]() ![]() ![]() Giovanni Battista opened the Grotto Restaurant in 1955, and it was a Kensington fixture until it closed in 2011.
+What made it remarkable was the concrete and chicken wire simulation of Neptune's watery world complete with blue lighting and fish tanks.
 It became one of Sydney's "go-to" places for a romantic seafood dinner or anniversary celebration for over 60 years.
 It was featured as a backdrop on an episode of the Underbelly: A Tale of Two Cities TV true crime drama, which revealed that it was a favoured eatery for some of Sydney's top "hoods".
-Read More about the Grotto Capri and Kensington's past night life.

 ![]() Grotto Carpri building in 2014, at 97 -101 Anzac Parade, Kensington